1806 Draped Bust Half Cent - Small 6, No Stems

 Description

 The 1806 Draped Bust Half Cent - Small 6, No Stems is a cent produced at the Philadelphia Mint as part of the Draped Bust Half Cents 1800-1808 series.
-The U.S. Mint produced 356,000 examples.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a wreath enclosing HALF CENT.
-Designed by Robert Scot.
+With a mintage of 356,000, this is a less common issue — the lowest mintage among 3 mint variants, representing only 33% of total production.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a wreath enclosing HALF CENT.
+Small 6 and Large 6 varieties.
+One of the higher-mintage dates in the series.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $289 to $7.8K depending on grade and condition.
 Struck in copper, weighing 5.44 grams, 23.5 mm in diameter, with a plain edge.
 Cataloged as PCGS #1093.
-The Draped Bust Half Cent continued the denomination through the early Republic era.
-The 1802 is a famous rarity.
-The entire Draped Bust half cent series is scarce and collected primarily by type.

 External References